IceHe/lib/java/cmd/java.md

 **Standard Options**

 - Options **guaranteed to be supported by all implementations of the Java Virtual Machine (JVM)**.
-- _They’re used for common actions, such as checking the version of the JRE, setting the class path, enabling verbose output, and so on._
+- _They're used for common actions, such as checking the version of the JRE, setting the class path, enabling verbose output, and so on._

 **Extra Options**

 - **General purpose options that are specific to the Java HotSpot Virtual Machine.**
-- _They aren’t guaranteed to be supported by all JVM implementations, and are subject to change._
+- _They aren't guaranteed to be supported by all JVM implementations, and are subject to change._
 - These options start with `-X`.

 **Advanced Options**

-- _The advanced options aren’t recommended for casual use._
+- _The advanced options aren't recommended for casual use._
 - These are **developer options used for tuning specific areas of the Java HotSpot Virtual Machine operation that often have specific system requirements** _and may require privileged access to system configuration parameters._
-- _These options aren’t guaranteed to be supported by all JVM implementations and are subject to change._
+- _These options aren't guaranteed to be supported by all JVM implementations and are subject to change._
 - Advanced options start with `-XX`.
     - **Advanced Runtime Options**
         - Control the runtime behavior of the Java HotSpot VM.